This Jataka tale illustrates the perfection of character of generosity (dana).

 After a day of rest, they set out again toward the Himalayas.
 Sixty thousand nobles accompanied the Bodhisatta to the edge of the forest to see them off.
 The Bodhisatta arrived at Vamka in just two days, rather than weeks, due to more divine assistance.
 Just before they arrived, Indra noticed what had happened, so he sent Vissakamma, heaven’s chief architect, to build the family a home with covered walkways and a lush garden, and he also drove away all animals that make harsh sounds.

-All four put on ascetic’s clothes and began their new lives, the Bodhisatta living in one room and his wife and children in another.
-The Bodhisatta made his wife promise not to approach him at night (as ascetics, they must stay chaste) and she made him promise to let her be the one to go out into the forest to gather fruits and roots.
+The Bodhisatta and his family put on ascetic’s clothes and began their new lives, the Bodhisatta living in one room and his wife and children in another.
+The Bodhisatta made Maddi promise not to approach him at night (as ascetics, they must stay chaste) and she made him promise to let her be the one to go out into the forest to gather fruits and roots.
 She was in no danger because the Bodhisatta’s compassion was so strong that all animals living within three leagues of them fell under his influence and ceased killing.

 In another kingdom lived Jujaka, a decrepit old brahmin with a very young wife, Amittatapana, who was given to him in lieu of a debt her parents could not repay.
 Amittatapana cared for him devotedly and some men criticized their own wives for not meeting her high wifely standard.
 This angered the other women of the village and they cruelly mocked her, hoping she would leave Jujaka and go back to her family.
 One day Amittatapana took her water pot down to the river and heard their nasty words and returned home in tears.
 Jujaka felt bad for her and offered to get water himself from then on, but she though it improper for a man to do this work and said they should have a slave or a maid to help them – and if he did not find one, she was going to leave him.
 He didn’t have enough money for this, so she suggested he go to Vamka and ask the Bodhisatta to give him a slave.
 Being old, he did not want to make the long, rough trip, but he also did not want to lose his wife, so he agreed to go.